Aspiration pneumonia is infection from germs (present in body fluid or matter) that have leaked into the lungs from the stomach or mouth.

 If you are bed-bound and at risk of aspiration, keeping the head end of the bed raised at an angle of 30° may help.

-If you have swallowing difficulties, reduced sensitivity to irritants at the back of your throat, or have some other condition that makes you prone to aspiration, feeding through a nasogastric tube may reduce the risk.
+If you have swallowing difficulties, reduced sensitivity to irritants at the back of your throat, or some other condition that makes you prone to aspiration, feeding through a nasogastric tube may reduce the risk.

 Further reading and references